Żardeniki, Gmina Jeziorany

 Żardeniki is a village in the administrative district of Gmina Jeziorany, within Olsztyn County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 5 km east of Jeziorany and 30 km north-east of the regional capital Olsztyn.

 Before 1772 the area was part of Kingdom of Poland, and in 1772–1945 it belonged to Prussia and Germany (East Prussia).

+History

+1306 is the founding year of Scharnigk: On July 29 of that year, Bishop Eberhard of Neisse of Warmia granted Dietrich Luningenberg land in the Schardenitten field.
+In 1785, Scharnigk was mentioned as a royal farming village with 22 hearths, and in 1820, it was again recorded with 30 hearths and 173 inhabitants.

+In 1874, Scharnigk became part of the newly formed Elsau (Polish: Olszewnik) district in the East Prussian Rößel district and remained so until 1945.